lstappen/SmallMLToolbox/README.md

 # SmallMLToolbox
-Re-using code snippets and modular code is good practise.
+Bunch of code snippets from smaller projects.
+Available to use.